domogonotoso/CIFAR/README.md

 ## What is the objective?
 The first main objective is write a code of validation.
 So I need to divide dataset and then write a code of train and valid in a one python file.
 And the second main objective is comparing different ML models.
 So make models file directory to organize models.
+And the third objective is build a structure of project.

 ## CIFAR input shape
 input shape : (3 x 32 x 32)